rizmtl/currency_trading_pair/README.md

 - Market price of Bitcoin is fetched via public API
 - Quote is returned based on Bitcoin price & USD amount entered by user
 - Trade button will execute trade for Bitcoin
+- USD currency is valid to 2 decimal points
+- Bitcoin crypto-currency is valid to 8 decimal points

 ## Configuration
 All packages and dependencies must be installed for both client & api server before they can be run.